How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 We see there’s a different amount of distortion in the three photos.
 Everything else is equal, except for the distance the photos were taken.
 Short distance causes more distortion.

 Side note: If you’re not familiar with the term focal length, consider it a certain amount of zoom.
-A 50 mm or greater focal length is a suitable choice for portrait photography.
+A 50 mm or greater focal length is suitable for portrait photography.
 A 50 mm lens (or photographic objective) means the lens has a focal length of 50 mm.
 If the camera’s base focal length is 20 mm, then 2x zoom would mean a focal length of 40 mm (2 * 20 mm = 40 mm), and so on.

 A typical smartphone camera has a wide-angle lens.

-Why Does Distance Matter?
+Why Distance Matters?

 Think of the red and blue dashed lines as example paths of light traveling from the face to the camera.

-If the nose is 20 cm (7.9 inches) from the lens, the ears are 37.5 cm (14.8 inches) away, which is a difference of 87.5 %.
+If the nose is 20 cm (7.9 inches) from the lens, the ears are 37.5 cm (14.8 inches) away, a difference of 87.5 %.
 If the lens is 50 cm (19.7 inches) from the nose, the distance between the lens and the ears is 58.3 cm (23.0 inches).
 There’s only a difference of 16 % this time.

 When the camera is far away from the face, the ears and the nose are almost the same distance from the camera.